jkunkee/ESP32-display-support/LCD-Products/ESP32-S3-LCD-1.69/Tasmota/README.md

 * GPIO43 - Serial Tx
 * GPIO44 - Serial Rx

+Notes:

-N.B.
-The V1 schematic labels the display SPI clock and data pins with I2C names.
+* The V1 schematic labels the display SPI clock and data pins with I2C names.
 This is clarified in the LVGL sample from the Waveshare wiki for the board.
+* The Tasmota `SetOption73` default value of `0` ties `Button<N>` to `Power<N>`.
+Since LVGL publishes a toggle for the screen's power, GPIO0 defaults to controlling screen power.
+This can be disabled with Tasmota Command `SetOption73 1`.

 TODO: